shashwatest/pinger/README.md

 6. For WhatsApp: Scan the QR code with WhatsApp on your phone
 7. For Telegram: Search for your bot username and start a chat

+## How It Works

+### WhatsApp Bot Behavior
+- **Trigger-Word Only**: Responds ONLY when messages start with `!triggerBotHelp`
+- **Silent Auto-Processing**: Automatically categorizes ALL messages but sends notifications only to Telegram
+- **Manual Commands**: Full command support when using trigger word

+### Telegram Bot Behavior
+- **No Trigger Word**: Processes all messages directly
+- **Notification Hub**: Receives ALL notifications from both platforms
+- **Full Functionality**: Complete access to all features without trigger words

+### Dual Processing System
+1. **Auto-Categorization**: Every message is analyzed by Gemini AI for automatic extraction of reminders, memories, and important updates
+2. **Manual Commands**: Trigger-word commands for explicit actions and conversations

 ## Usage

-### Trigger-Word Commands
+### WhatsApp Commands (Trigger Word Required)
-All manual commands must start with your trigger word (default: `!triggerBotHelp`)
+All commands must start with `!triggerBotHelp`:

-- `!triggerBotHelp how are you?` - Normal conversation
+- `!triggerBotHelp how are you?` - Chat with ShashBot
-- `!triggerBotHelp save to memory that I am learning coding`
+- `!triggerBotHelp save to memory that I prefer tea over coffee`
-- `!triggerBotHelp remind me to call Alex at 5pm`
+- `!triggerBotHelp remind me to call mom at 6pm tomorrow`
 - `!triggerBotHelp show memories` - View saved memories
 - `!triggerBotHelp show reminders` - View active reminders
-- `!triggerBotHelp !dbg status` - Shows bot status
+- `!triggerBotHelp !dbg status` - Bot status and statistics

-### Auto-Categorization (No Trigger Word Needed)
+### Telegram Commands (No Trigger Word)
+Direct commands without any prefix:

+- `how are you?` - Chat with ShashBot
+- `save to memory that I work at Google`
+- `remind me about the meeting tomorrow at 10am`
+- `show memories` - View saved memories
+- `show reminders` - View active reminders
+- `status` - Bot status and statistics

+### Auto-Categorization (Both Platforms)
-The bot automatically processes ALL messages and categorizes them using AI:
+The bot automatically processes ALL messages using AI:

 **Automatic Reminders:**
 - "Meeting tomorrow at 3pm" → Auto-creates reminder
-- "Call mom at 6pm" → Auto-creates reminder
+- "Call dentist at 2pm on Friday" → Auto-creates reminder
-- "Deadline on Friday" → Auto-creates reminder
+- "Project deadline next Monday" → Auto-creates reminder

 **Automatic Memories:**
-- "I prefer coffee over tea" → Auto-saves to memory
 - "My birthday is March 15th" → Auto-saves to memory
-- "I work at Google" → Auto-saves to memory
+- "I prefer working from home" → Auto-saves to memory
+- "My favorite restaurant is Pizza Palace" → Auto-saves to memory

 **Important Updates:**
 - "Flight delayed by 2 hours" → Auto-categorized as important